lupyuen/nuttx-ox64/README.md

   Indicates the access order required by memory.

-  1’b0: no strong order (Normal-memory),
+  0: no strong order (Normal-memory)

-  1’b1: strong order (Device)。
+  1: strong order (Device)

   The default value is no strong order.

 - __C – Cacheable__ (Bit 62)

-  1’b0: Non-cacheable,
+  0: Non-cacheable

-  1’b1: Cacheable。
+  1: Cacheable

   The default value is Non-cacheable.

 - __B – Buffer__ (Bit 61)

-  1’b0: Non-bufferable,
+  0: Non-bufferable

-  1’b1: Bufferable。
+  1: Bufferable

   The default value is Non-bufferable

-TODO: Set Strong Order (Bit 63) in MMU and retest the setting of PLIC Interrupt Priority
+TODO: Set Strong Order (Bit 63) in MMU Page Table Entries.
+Retest the setting of PLIC Interrupt Priority

 # Documentation for Ox64 BL808